madweeble/Pizzabot/README.md

 Use `make` to clean, build and test the project.

 To create the binary, run `make build`.
 The Makefile will place the binary in the `./bin` folder.
-To run tests or produce a test coverage report, run the appropriate make commands and open the resulting files.
+To run tests or produce a test coverage report, run the appropriate `make` commands and open the resulting files.

 > clean &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Clean build files
 > build &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Build the executable
 > test &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Run all tests and output to test.out
-> cover &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Generate test coverage report cover.out
+> cover &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Generate test coverage report coverage.html
 > run &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Run the executable

 ---